 Staff Development and Resources for Teachers

-Training and instruction for bullying prevention and intervention of all administrators, certified staff, support staff and ancillary groups should include developing awareness, skill-building, and monitoring progress to effectively prevent and/or intervene in bullying behaviors and encourage pro-social behaviors.
-The staff development plan should additionally provide for training of staff or others who would be in need of the information.
-The staff development plan should additionally provide for training of new staff or others who would be in need of the information.
+Training and instruction for bullying prevention and intervention of all administrators, certified staff, support staff, and ancillary groups should include developing awareness, skill-building, and monitoring progress to effectively prevent and/or intervene in bullying behaviors and encourage pro-social behaviors.
+The staff development plan should additionally provide training for staff or others who would need the information.
+The staff development plan should additionally provide training for new staff or others who would need the information.

 Education/Training Plan

-- A comprehensive training/education plan is ongoing, based on the needs of the school, and includes developing awareness, skill-building (prevention and intervention strategies) and monitoring progress.
+• A comprehensive training/education plan, based on the school’s needs, is ongoing and includes developing awareness, skill-building (prevention and intervention strategies), and monitoring progress.

-- The education plan for students develops sequentially through all grade levels and provides helpful resources for students who are bystanders, targets of bullying behaviors and engaging in the sue of bullying behaviors.
+• The education plan for students develops sequentially through all grade levels.
+It provides helpful resources for students who are bystanders, targets of bullying behaviors, and engaging in the use of bullying behaviors.

 Staff Development Plan

-- Data from school to indicate effectiveness of program and to determine where updates are needed
+• Data from the school to indicate the effectiveness of the program and to determine where updates are needed

 Steps teachers can take when they witness a student engaging in bullying behavior:

-- Tell student that bullying is taken seriously and will not be tolerated
+3. Tell students that bullying is taken seriously and will not be tolerated

 Steps teachers can take when talking to a victim/target of bullying behavior: